London property market faces hit from end of tax haven advantage for super-rich foreigners

 “This injection is expected to bring in an additional £15 billion of foreign income and gains and raise £1 billion in tax,” Knight Frank estimated.
 Their money would then help boost UK property prices.

-The latest budget cuts capital gains tax by 4 percentage points to 24 per cent.
+The latest budget cuts capital gains tax by four percentage points to 24 per cent.
 Landlords who wish to sell their apartments and houses will benefit from the reduction, Knight Frank said.